sbarthelemy/arboris-python/doc/rigidmechanism.rst

 - :class:`FreeJoint` for "free" joints, that do not constrain the relative motion.

-Let's take the example of an hinge joint, it has 1 dof, and may be parametrized by the angle :math:`q` and its derivative :math:`\dot{q}`.
+Let's take the example of an hinge joint, it has 1 dof, and may be parametrized by the angle `q` and its derivative `\dot{q}`.
 Here we create a joint, with angle of 60 degrees and rotational velocity of 2 radians per second.

 .. doctest::